What is an endowed chair or professorship?

 Q: What does holding a named chair mean to a faculty member?

-Dr. Daniel: One of the key ingredients of endowed professorships and chairs is faculty recognition.
-The other really important and crucial aspect of a faculty chair is that the money that the chair generates is available to faculty members to advance their instructional programs, to develop new research ideas, to fund students’ work and generally to make innovative advances in their own portfolios of scholarly work.
+One of the key ingredients of endowed professorships and chairs is faculty recognition.
+The other really important aspect of a faculty chair is that the money that the chair generates is available to faculty members to advance their instructional programs, to develop new research ideas, to fund students’ work and generally to make innovative advances in their own portfolios of scholarly work.

 Q: Why do donors make gifts to create and endow professorships and chairs?